devwizard64/ultra_mpeg/README.md

 more information.

 ## Using the demo
-1. Clone this repository: `git clone -r https://github.com/devwizard64/ultra_mpeg.git`.
+1. Clone this repository: `git clone --recursive https://github.com/devwizard64/ultra_mpeg.git`.
 2. If you wish to use libmpeg2, download it here: https://libmpeg2.sourceforge.io/downloads.html and place its contents in